 Both of the machines are much faster than any of the other Cricut options.
 With a cutting speed of at least 2X’s faster, it’s simple to get more done in a short amount of time. (and faster-cutting speeds don’t mean less quality – these machines are cranking out the cuts with perfect precision!)

-One of the other biggest differences between the Maker vs. the Cricut Explore is that the Maker just seems to have a bit more storage capabilities and upgraded tool options.
+One of the other biggest differences between the Maker vs. the Cricut Explore is that the Maker just seems to have a bit more storage capabilities, different blades, and upgraded tool options.
 There is a shelf for you to have your electronics on hand and also the option to plug in your phone so that you can keep charging it and using it at the same time.

 Cricut Explore 3 vs. Cricut Maker 3